 If the authorized default QoS is GBR type or delay critical GBR type as defined in clause 4.2.6.3.3, to ensure that one and only one of the authorized PCC rules is bound to the default QoS flow the PCF shall indicate that one and only one PCC rule is bound to the default QoS flow as defined in clause 4.2.6.2.10.
 The SMF shall not bind any other PCC rule to the default QoS flow with a GBR or delay critical GBR 5QI.

-The SMF shall ensure that the packet fitlers signalled to UE reflects the QoS Flow binding of PCC rules, except for those extending the inspection beyond what can be signalled to the UE.
-The SMF shall explicitly signal the packet filters to the UE if the corresponding "packetFilterUsage" attribute is provided and set to true.
-If the "packetFilterUsage" attribute is absent or set to false, it is an SMF decision whether to signal the packe filters that is redundant from a traffic mapping point of view.
+The SMF shall ensure that the packet filters signalled to UE reflect the QoS Flow binding of PCC rules, except for those extending the inspection beyond what can be signalled to the UE.
+The SMF shall explicitly signal the packet filters to the UE if the corresponding "packetFilterUsage" attribute is provided and set to "true".
+If the "packetFilterUsage" attribute is absent or set to "false", it is an SMF decision whether to signal the packe filters that is redundant from a traffic mapping point of view.

-The default QoS rules shall contain either a Packet Filter Set that allows all UL packets or a Packet Filter Set that is generated from the UL packet filters (and from the DL packet filters if they are available) with the "packetFilterUsage" attribute set to true.
+The default QoS rules shall contain either a Packet Filter Set that allows all UL packets or a Packet Filter Set that is generated from the UL packet filters (and from the DL packet filters if they are available) with the "packetFilterUsage" attribute set to "true".

-NOTE 4: If multiple PCC rules with the "packetFilterUsage" attribute set to true are bound to the QoS Flow associated with the default QoS rule, it is up to SMF implementation which one will be chosen to generate the default QoS rule.
+NOTE 4: If multiple PCC rules with the "packetFilterUsage" attribute set to "true" are bound to the QoS Flow associated with the default QoS rule, it is up to SMF implementation which one will be chosen to generate the default QoS rule.
 If the PCC rule that is chosen to generate the default QoS rule is removed/deactivated, another PCC rule bound to the QoS Flow associated with the default QoS rule will be used instead and the default QoS rule would be updated accordingly.

 NOTE 5: For IP type PDU Session or Ethernet type PDU Session, the default QoS rule is the only QoS rule of a PDU Session which may contain a Packet Filter Set that allows all UL packets, and in this case, the highest precedence value can be used for the QoS rule.